alphagov/notifications-tech-docs/source/documentation/_error_messages.md

 - an error, for example ’BadRequestError’
 - a message, for example ‘Mobile numbers can only include: 0 1 2 3 4 5 6 7 8 9 ( ) + -‘

-Do not use the content of the message descriptions in your code.
+Do not use the content of the message in your code.
 These can sometimes change, which may affect your API integration.

 Use the status_code or the error instead, as these will not change.